 Never before have brands been subjected to such strong and sustained pressure to change.
 The digital transformation has turned media communication upside down and opened new markets.
 Faster innovation cycles have shortened the intervals between model generations.
 Globalization and continuing consolidation in various industries are forcing new brand positioning.
 Revolutionary business models are disrupting established value chains and lead to radically changed role distributions between companies.
 Instead of operating in established markets, companies are operating in a world where the ground under their feet shifts like quicksand.
 They must adapt their brand to changing conditions at increasingly shorter intervals.

 The transformation of brands has thus become an omnipresent challenge.
 The adjustment pressure that precedes such a transformation is usually intensified, if not triggered, by external factors such as digitalization.
 The transformation of a brand must therefore always be viewed in the context of its market environment.
 Anyone who believes that they can respond to this challenge only by means of a visual re-design, undervalues the necessity to deal with the actual core of the brand.
-And he – or she – is not only in danger of being pushed out of the market, but also underestimates the demands that such transformation processes place on the top management.
+And he – or she – is not only in danger of being pushed out of the market, but also underestimates the demands that such brand transformation processes place on the top management.
 A simple logo exchange is not enough.
 The transformation of a brand is more profound.
 It touches the core of a company’s vision, values and culture and can lead to considerable resistance among the stakeholders involved.
 This primarily includes employees who prefer to participate in the process rather than be confronted with a fait accompli.

 Brands are a business for the boss

 Remember the old bon mot that brands are a business for the boss?
 There is a deeper meaning to that.
-The active support of top management is critical for success, because the transformation of a brand is usually a lengthy effort.
-A strong leadership that facilitates and drives the transformation process minimizes the risk of failure.
+The active support of top management is critical for success, because the digital transformation of a brand is usually a lengthy effort.
+A strong leadership that facilitates and drives the brand transformation process minimizes the risk of failure.
 Top management must inspire the willingness to adapt and it must motivate employees at all levels to accept and implement the transformation.

 Furthermore, there are two other factors that illustrate how much the success of a brand transformation depends on the commitment of the top management.
 On the one hand, the intangible value of a brand has gained considerably in importance.
 The credibility of a brand depends to a large extent on the CEO’s credibility.
 This, in turn, is only given if the brand transformation is actively supported by the CEO himself.
 As a consequence, the CEO must lead by example and demonstrate how the realignment of the brand can be brought to life.
 On the other hand, top management has an exclusive, holistic view of the brand’s success factors, which are considered in the transformation process.
 Consequently, it is also the responsibility of the top management to set clear strategic targets.